Kirchberg/steamdb-ruby/docs/INTEGRATION.md

 - Requires FlareSolverr; direct requests are likely to be blocked by Cloudflare.
 - SteamDB HTML can change; some fields may become unavailable without updates.
 - This gem parses the main `/app/:id/` page.
-It does not parse `/charts/` or other sections unless you add custom parsing.
+It does not parse `/charts/` or other sections unless you use the `/charts/` and `/info/` parsers.
 - High concurrency can cause dropped connections or timeouts.
 - Images are provided as URLs; you should not hotlink blindly in high-traffic contexts.
 Consider caching or proxying images if needed.
+- Chart API endpoints can return empty data for apps without public charts.

 ## Testing